gitsha256/ss/README.md

    ```

 2. **Trigger the Workflow**:
-   - Press `Ctrl+S` to capture a screenshot and start the question identification and answering process.
+   - Press `z` to capture a screenshot and start the question identification and answering process.

 3. **Logging**:
    - Logs will be written to `app.log` by Weave, capturing all important events.